department-of-veterans-affairs/va.gov-cms/READMES/project-conventions.md

 * If your work depends on a contrib module behaving in a specific way, add automated tests to assure consistency across updates moving forward.
 * If functionality for which your team is responsible breaks as a result of a bug added by an update to a contrib module, add automated tests to guard against regressions.
+* Ensure that contrib modules are explicitly listed as dependencies by custom modules that rely on them.

 ## Automated Testing

-* Prefer unit testing for basic functionality of classes, methods, and functions.
+* Prefer PHPUnit unit testing for basic functionality of classes, methods, and functions.
-* Prefer "existing site base" tests for complex functionality interacting with or dependent upon hooks and/or Drupal Core functionality.
+* Prefer PHPUnit "existing site base" (functional) tests for complex functionality interacting with or dependent upon hooks and/or Drupal Core functionality.
+* Add new PHPUnit tests in `tests/phpunit/<module>/(unit|functional)/<namespace>`, e.g. `tests/phpunit/va_gov_magichead/functional/Field/MaxDepthTest.php`.
 * Prefer Cypress tests for complex UI functionality, forms, etc.
+* Add new Cypress tests in:
+  * `tests/cypress/integration/features/content_type` for general functionality of a specific content type.
+  * `tests/cypress/integration/features/<team name>` for team-specific tests
+    * This is intended to protect against unexpected changes to tests that support your team's mission
+* Add new Cypress step definitions in:
+  * `tests/cypress/integration/step_definitions/common` for general purpose step definitions
+  * `tests/cypress/integration/step_definitions/<team name>` for team-specific step definitions
+    * This is intended to protect against unexpected changes to tests that support your team's mission
+  * `tests/cypress/integration/step_definitions/<subject>` for step definitions only relevant to a specific subject or concept

 ## Pull Requests